vincent-smith309/NPC/README.md

 Got some decent quality of life things coming in v1.2

-I have plans to add a "random backstory and appearance generator" that will drop a paragraoh about the npcs looks and backstory.
+I have plans to add a "random backstory and appearance generator" that will drop a paragraph about the npcs looks and backstory.

 If you want to donate please contact me on Discord